Bennyville/nvim-whereami/README.md

 - Easy to use: just position your cursor on a method and run the command.
 - Supported languages*: PHP.

+\* Whereami will just copy the line number in the current file, if a language is not supported.

 ## Installation

 ### Using [vim-plug](https://github.com/junegunn/vim-plug):